-Chapter 8 - Budget Modifications
+Chapter 7 - Budget Modifications

-The budget attached to the Grant Contract Agreements may be modified only with the prior written approval from Minnesota Housing.
-Any modification to the budget must occur prior to any modified expense being incurred.
+The budget attached to the Grant Contract Agreements may be modified with prior written approval from Minnesota Housing before the expense is incurred by the Grantee.

-Chapter 9 - Monitoring and Reporting
+Chapter 8 - Monitoring and Reporting

-9.01 Monitoring
+8.1 Monitoring

-Minnesota Housing will conduct ongoing evaluations of the projects funded by the HRSS Program.
+Minnesota Housing will conduct ongoing evaluations of the projects funded by the Community Stabilization Program.
 The following will be required as part of grant monitoring:

-- Site visit to review the complete project.
-Minnesota Housing reserves the right to conduct site visits to review construction progress. - A written inspection report with photographic evidence of the Sprinkler System installation at 50% completion provided by the design professional who created the performance specifications.
-The report and photographs shall be provided to Minnesota Housing within ten business days after the inspection. - A written inspection report with photographic evidence of the Sprinkler System installation at 100% completion provided by the design professional who created the performance specifications.
-Confirmation by the design professional that the work is complete.
-The report and photographs shall be provided to Minnesota Housing within ten business days after the inspection. - Evidence that all building permits are closed out. - Certificate of substantial completion. - Before the final payment is made, Minnesota Housing will complete a financial reconciliation as required by OGM.
-Grantees shall be required to submit a cost report or general ledger, including receipts and expenses for the work, invoices for the work, and any other documentation deemed necessary by Minnesota Housing to complete the financial reconciliation. - A final written report and financial review that includes the outcomes of the HRSS Program activities and confirmation of compliance with applicable affordability requirements.
+- A quarterly written report that summarizes the grant activities, outcomes, eligible expenses and challenges for the given period. - Minnesota Housing will conduct regular monitoring and reserves the right to conduct site visits as part of this monitoring. - Before the final payment is made, Minnesota Housing will complete a financial reconciliation as required by OGM Policy 8-10.
+Grantees shall be required to submit a cost report or general ledger, including receipts and expenses for the work, invoices for the work, and any other documentation deemed necessary by Minnesota Housing to complete the financial reconciliation. - A final written report and financial review that includes the outcomes of the Community Stabilization Program activities and confirmation of compliance with applicable affordability requirements.

-9.02 Corrections and Funding Repayment
+8.2 Corrections and Funding Repayment

 If the Grantee expends funds on any ineligible expenses, Minnesota Housing will issue a notification to the Grantee requiring immediate return of the applicable funds.
 The Grantee shall have 10 business days to respond to Minnesota Housing to appeal the determination and submit any supporting documentation that supports its appeal or return the improperly invoiced funds.
-Minnesota Housing may extend the appeal period in its sole discretion.

-Grantees that fail to comply and/or return funds within 10 business day for ineligible uses may be subject to consequences, including a finding of Unacceptable Practices in future Request for Proposals (RFP), suspension from doing business with Minnesota Housing, and/or any other disciplinary or legal action Minnesota Housing deems appropriate and as determined in Minnesota Housing's sole discretion.
+Minnesota Housing may extend the appeal period at its sole discretion.
+Grantees that fail to comply and/or return funds within 10 business days for ineligible uses may be subject to consequences, including a finding of Unacceptable Practices in future Requests for Proposals, suspension from doing business with Minnesota Housing, and/or any other disciplinary or legal action as determined at Minnesota Housing's sole discretion.

-9.03 Record Keeping
+8.3 Record Keeping

-Grantees are responsible for maintaining records that document the use of all HRSS Program funds awarded.
-Grantees must save copies of all books, records, program files, documents and accounting procedures related to the HRSS Program funds in a secure and organized format.
+Grantees are responsible for maintaining records that document the use of all proceeds awarded pursuant to the Community Stabilization Program.
+Grantees must save copies of all books, records, program files, documents and accounting procedures related to the award in a secure and organized format.
 Grantees must maintain these documents for a minimum of six years from the end of the Grant Contract Agreement.
-Minnesota Housing reserves the right to review all records during this six- year period, and records must be made available to Minnesota Housing upon request.
+Minnesota Housing reserves the right to review all records during this six-year period, and records must be made available to Minnesota Housing upon request.
 Documents to save and retain include, but are not limited to: